yusto/hw1/README.md

 **Your User Index Page:**

   The user index method in the controller will be the root of this app.
 We already created the user controller and the view so don't worry about that yet.
-In your routes.rb file add:
+In your config/routes.rb file add:

 ```ruby
   root 'users#index'